Fire on British-linked ship put out after Houthi strike in Gulf of Aden

 The UK and its allies “reserve the right to respond appropriately” following the latest attack claimed by the Iran-backed group, the Government has said.

-The Marlin Luanda went up in flames on Friday after Houthi threats to shipping in the region persisted despite the latest round of joint US-UK strikes against rebel sites in Yemen.
+The Marlin Luanda went up in flames on Friday after Houthi threats to shipping in the region persisted despite joint US-UK strikes against rebel sites in Yemen earlier this week.

-The ship is operated on behalf of Trafigura, a multinational trading giant domiciled in Singapore.

 “The vessel is now sailing towards a safe harbour.
 The crew continues to monitor the vessel and cargo closely,” a spokesperson said.